jgowler/CI-CD-using-Jenkins-and-ArgoCD/Jenkins-files/README.md

 Then clicked "Test Connection".
 Connection confirmed on the return of "Connected to Kubernetes v1.33.4".

+After this I went on to make sure that the inbound port for agents to connect to the master was specified:

+`Manage Jenkins > Security > Agents > "TCP port for inbound agents"` Here I selected "Fixed" and chose port 50000

-### Create the Kubernetes Secret to connect to Docker Hub
+### Create the Kubernetes Secret to connect to Docker Hub:

 Kaniko will need to be able to connect to Docker Hub to push images ot the repo.
 To set this up I logged on to Docker Hub from a VM I have Docker hosted on and ran `docker login` to get the `config.json` file which a Secret will be created from.